 Civil engineering is a diverse, rewarding and challenging profession.
 Civil engineers and technologists team together to plan, design, construct and maintain road and rail transportation systems, port and airport facilities, bridges, tunnels, dams, and buildings of all types; water, gas and oil pipelines; energy-generating facilities, water, air and waste treatment plants, to name but a few of their activities in an ever-expanding field of endeavour.
 Civil engineers are, to a great extent, the designers, builders and custodians of society's built environment as well as stewards of the natural environment.

-The primary aim of BCIT's Bachelor of Engineering (BEng) in Civil Engineering degree is to academically prepare the engineering student for professional practice.
-The curriculum focuses on developing strong skills in engineering science and design, communications, and management.
-Throughout the program, the students are given many opportunities to develop their critical thinking, problem solving and creative abilities.
-A Diploma in Civil Engineering credential is conferred after the first two years of academic study within this degree program and a Bachelor of Engineering in Civil Engineering is conferred after academic year four.
+The primary aim of BCIT's Bachelor of Engineering (BEng) in Civil Engineering degree is to academically prepare engineering students for professional practice.
+The curriculum focuses on developing strong skills in engineering science and design, communications, and management and presents many opportunities to develop your critical thinking, problem solving and creative abilities.
+A Diploma in Civil Engineering credential is conferred after the first two years of academic study and, if you meet the continuation requirements, a Bachelor of Engineering in Civil Engineering is conferred upon successful completion of academic year four.

 The BEng in Civil Engineering is composed of four years of full-time academic study.

-The first two years of the degree program present a broad, practical overview of the field of civil engineering.
-During the first two years, presentation of the course material is primarily delivered at a foundational level with engineering fundamentals stressed and reinforced across the curriculum.
-A strong understanding of practical and physical principles is fostered and promoted and an abundance of learning opportunities is provided to apply these fundamentals to the solution of real-world design scenarios that would be encountered by both technologists and engineers.
-Throughout the program, opportunities are presented to students to strengthen their graphical, written, and oral communication skills.
-A significant amount of time is directly related to hands-on training in material testing, surveying, manual and computer-aided drafting, and instruction in the use of engineering software tools.
+The first two years of the degree program present a broad, practical overview of the field of civil engineering, with engineering fundamentals stressed and reinforced across the curriculum.
+You will receive an abundance of learning opportunities to apply these fundamentals to the solution of real-world design scenarios that would be encountered by both technologists and engineers.
+Throughout the program, we will present opportunities to strengthen your graphical, written, and oral communication skills.
+You will spend a significant amount of time on hands-on training in material testing, surveying, manual and computer-aided drafting, and receive instruction in the use of engineering software tools.
 You will receive a Diploma in Civil Engineering credential upon successful completion of the first two years of academic study within this degree program.